anniekvandijk/ToxicPlants/README.md

 # ToxicPlants
 This is an Azure function with http based trigger.
 The program is so small, that making a complete webserver is an overkill.
-It has one endpoint post / toxicplant
+It has one endpoint post / plantcheck
 ## Usage
 It is used as an restapi. you can sent images of plants and an animal name and the api returns if the plant is recognised (in a persentage) and if it could be toxic for that animal.